-4.3 Categories of CPD
+4.2 Categories of CPD

 Categories assist people to classify CPD and to ensure that a balance of activities is undertaken.
-CPD does not have to consist of formal courses and conferences, although of course it may include some of these.

-Categories of educational activities (non-exhaustive) which may include new learning are:
+Categories of educational activities which may include new learning are:

 - a) Learning as part of your job

 - b) Group work, seminars and journal clubs

+- c) Conferences

-- c) Conferences, workshops and educational meetings
+- d) Workshops and educational meetings

-- d) Formal courses
+- e) Formal courses

-- e) Private study and reading
+- f) Private study and reading

-- f) PH audit, appraisal and reflective practice
+- g) PH audit, appraisal and reflective practice

-- g) Training, teaching, examining and preparation time
+- h) Training, teaching, examining and preparation time

-- h) Research
+- i) Research

-- i) Organisational development activities
+- j) Organisational development activities

-- j) Inspection and review activities.
+- k) Inspection and review activities.

-4.4 Credit requirement per year and per five years
+4.3 Credit requirement

-To remain in good standing, members are required to complete a minimum of 50 credits per year unless FPH has formally exempted them from this requirement.
+To remain in good standing, specialist members are required to complete a minimum of 50 credits per year unless FPH has formally exempted them from this requirement.
+Practitioner members are required to complete a minimum of 15 credits per year unless FPH has formally exempted them from this requirement.
 For the purposes of collecting CPD credits, the FPH year runs from 1 April to 31 March.

-Members are required to complete a minimum of 250 credits in a five year revalidation cycle.
 It should be noted that gaining more credits does not necessarily equate with better learning or higher quality of practice.
-When auditing CPD returns, auditors only consider reflective notes for up to 100 credits.
+When auditing CPD returns, auditors only consider reflective notes for the first 100 credits.